1986

 Four looks powerful."[30]
 (One should remember this statement for later ...)

-Already during this US-tour the band began to fall into the "party-trap" and
+Even at this U.S.-tour, the band began to fall into the "party-trap" and to

 Alan: "It's exciting to be able to visit so many different places and